dhmmasson/testDrivenDevelopment/Project-management»-Features.md

 # Milestones
 * **Pandora-initial** :
-    * Description : Initial version of the pandora software : load one Russian flight record and output the
+    * Description : Initial version of the Pandora software : load one Russian flight record and output the
     * Number of issues: 3
 * **Milestone 0** : Mono RU Flight Description
     * Description: Provide basic descriptive summary data of a Russian fighter jet flight